 The IOPS MC system may use dynamic MBMS bearer establishment for distributing the media associated to group sessions.

-10.4.5 Group session connect and disconnect over MBMS (IP connectivity functionality)
+10.4.5 Group session connect and disconnect over broadcast/multicast session (IP connectivity functionality)

 10.4.5.1 General

 MBMS bearers can be used for group sessions based on the IP connectivity functionality.
-One MBMS bearer can be associated to one or more specific groups or group sessions.
-Before sending packets related to a group session, i.e. signalling and media, over an MBMS bearer, the IOPS MC connectivity function transmits the association information between the group session and the MBMS bearer.
-When the group session over the MBMS bearer is finished, this temporary association information of a group session to specific resources on a MBMS bearer is undone.
-Prior to the association of a group session to an MBMS bearer the MBMS bearer is activated and announced to the MC service clients.
+One broadcast/multicast session can be associated to one or more specific groups or group sessions.
+Before sending packets related to a group session, i.e. signalling and media, over an broadcast/multicast session, the IOPS MC connectivity function transmits the association information between the group session and the broadcast/multicast session.
+When the group session over the broadcast/multicast session is finished, this temporary association information of a group session to specific resources on a broadcast/multicast session is undone.
+Prior to the association of a group session to a broadcast/multicast session the broadcast/multicast session is activated and announced to the MC service clients.

 10.4.5.2 Procedure

-10.4.5.2.1 Group Session connect over MBMS
+10.4.5.2.1 Group Session connect over broadcast/multicast session

 In figure 10.4.5.2.1-1 the MC service client 1 is the client that initiates a group session, e.g. an MCPTT client initiating a group call.
-The MC service client 1 may be within the MBMS service area.
+The MC service client 1 may be within the broadcast/multicast service area.
 The MC service clients 2 … n represent MC service clients, e.g. MCPTT clients, receiving the group session packets over an MBMS bearer.
-There may be other receiving MC service clients both over unicast bearers and over this or other MBMS bearer(s), however, they are not illustrated in this figure.
+There may be other receiving MC service clients both over unicast bearers and over this or other broadcast/multicast session(s), however, they are not illustrated in this figure.

 Pre-conditions: